 Sample run and normalization

-LA-4 and KLN 205 cells were transfected with sh-1/sh-NC, pLenti-CMV-LINC00301/pLenti-CMV-vector, and then transplanted to C57BL/6 J mice.
+LA-4 and KLN 205 cells were transfected with sh-1/sh-NC, pLenti-CMV-LINC00301/pLenti-CMV-vector, and then transplanted to A/He or DBA/2 mice, respectively.
 After the tumor size reached to 400 mm3, tumors were isolated from tumor-burden mice.
 Tumors were disposed of as described before to get single-cell suspensions, followed by staining with cisplatin (201194, Fluidigm), blocked with TruStain FcX™ (anti-mouse CD16/32) antibody (101,319, BioLegend) for 10 min on ice, and incubation of primary surface antibodies (Abs) (Additional file 1: Table S2) for 30 min at RT at dark.
 Subsequently, after intracellular Ag staining was done using Fix/Perm buffer and 2 hrs of staining at 4 °C, the secondary surface antibody stains were done for another 30 min.
 Then, cells were washed twice with washing buffer and resuspended to incubate in Intercalator (Cell-ID Intercalator-Ir, 201192A, Fluidigm).
 Abs are listed in Additional file 1: Table S2 and were from Fluidigm unless noted otherwise.
 Samples were collected on a Helios mass cytometer (Fluidigm), with samples resuspended with equilibration beads spiked into each sample to allow for signal normalization.
 Samples were subject to normalization using NormalizerR2013b_MacOSX, downloaded from the Nolan laboratory GitHub page (https://github.com/nolanlab).
 Normalized data underwent traditional Boolean gating in FlowJo (TreeStar), to identify singlets (191Ir+ 193Ir+) that were feasible (195Pt−).

 Data analysis using viSNE method